marek5050/selenium-serenity-jbehave-base/README.md

 The tests just send a simple "Hello" tweet and star this repo.
 There's also a Google test that doesn't require any credentials for functionality.

-__mvn clean test__  is all that's required to run the tests.
+__mvn verify__  is all that's required to run the tests.

-__mvn clean test serenity:aggregate__ will also generate reports in the target/site/serenity/index.html file.
+* It will also generate a aggregated test report in target/serenity/index.html

 ## Changes
 + Integrate JIRA access via - Serenity-JIRA plugin